Housing for International Students

 • YSU Meal Plans

 YSU Dining by Chartwells is proud to provide a meal plan service to the YSU community.
-Fall semester meal plans will begin on Sunday, January 7.
-All residential students default to the 12-bronze meal plan option and will have until Friday, January 19th to change their meal plan.
+Fall semester meal plans will begin on Wednesday, August 21st.
+All residential students default to the 12-bronze meal plan option and will have the first two weeks of the Fall semester to change their meal plan.
 You are able to change your meal plan through the Y-Card portal (ycard.ysu.edu).
 Any upgrades above and beyond the ‘bronze’ plans will be charged to your student account.
 Any technical difficulties with meal plans should be communicated to cardoffice@ysu.edu for assistance.

 Do you have specific dining needs or restrictions and would like to connect with the Chartwells team to discuss ways that you can successfully enjoy dining on campus?
 Please complete the form here: Residential Dining Needs Inquiry (office.com)